 You won’t be able to be the best parent you can be unless you are feeling good yourself.
 This is not selfish, it’s important.
 Take care of yourself: eat well, make sure you get as much sleep as you can, build in small breaks of time for just you.
 If you have a negative inner judging voice, take it on a little, talk back to it and inform it that you can’t take care of anyone properly if you are anxious and frazzled.
 You have to be able to be calm and centre yourself to be able to fully engage with your baby.

 Every single human baby is unique.
 And the task of bonding and giving your child the care it most needs is all about learning what makes them an individual so that they grow up feeling loved for who they are, however they are, rather than how they fit into the parenting plan or your ideas of how to be the perfect parent.

 3. Only connect

 Again this is very individual, but separation is inevitable.
 If you accept that separations will happen, how you reconnect when you are back together again becomes the most important thing.
 Develop your own rituals of being together and connecting – with hugs, or songs, or some kind of play — to make the separation more tolerable and the reconnection more meaningful.
 Remember, quality time is called that because it is about the quality not the quantity.
 And that quality is about connection and focus.

-If you would like to talk to a qualified professional about any aspect of parenting or maternal mental health call 020 8673 4545 or email email@example.com and the reception staff will book an appointment with one of our therapists.
-We have centres in Clapham and Tooting, and the TAC Directory, which gives you access to a network of counsellors, psychotherapists and psychologists across London.
+If you would like to talk to a qualified professional about any aspect of parenting or maternal mental health call 020 8673 4545 or email [email protected] and the Front of House team will book an appointment with one of our therapists.
+We have centres in Clapham and Tooting.